sadjadrz/Lung-segmentation-dataset/README.md

 ```

 ### Acknowledgements
-A special thanks to [Yasin Rezvani](https://github.com/YasinRezvani) for his invaluable assistance in data collection and labeling.
-Yasin played a crucial role in gathering data from Google and Instagram and preparing it for deep learning model training.
+A special thanks to [Dr. Yeganeh Jalali](https://github.com/Jalali-Yeganeh) for his invaluable assistance in data collection and labeling.
 ### Changelog
 *